GabrielCamba/Grants-Program/applications/openPayroll.md

 ### Overview

 The objective of Open Payroll is to meet the needs of organizations that wish to make transparent payments during a given period.
-We will create a factory smart contract that enables anyone to configure and generate their own payroll system.
+We will create a contract that enables anyone to configure and generate their own payroll system.

-The payroll contract will be owned entirely by its creator and it does not depend on the factory contract.
+The payroll contract will be owned entirely by its creator.
 This creator could be a DAO address, a multisig or a single person.
 The contract will manage a treasury from where all the payments will be deducted.
 There will be a base amount and a set of multipliers associated to the addresses of the payees.

 E.g. We create a payroll contract for paying developers salaries.
 We will have a base amount and only one multiplier which is the employee's seniority.
 Alice is a junior employee and Bob is a senior employee.
 Alice's multiplier is 1 and Bob's multiplier is 2.
 The base amount is 1000.
 The payroll contract will allow Alice to claim 1000 and Bob 2000 every period.